 Businesses have quickly adopted digital payments in the COVID-19 era, but vulnerabilities have dampened the effort.
 Data security and fraud protection are top concerns for businesses, consumers, and regulators.
 Data breaches have been in the news lately, from the massive Equifax breach to the Yahoo! breach that impacted 500 million users.

 Several types of fraud can occur during E-commerce transactions, such as card-not-present (CNP) fraud, account takeover (ATO), and unauthorized use of existing accounts.
 As per LexisNexis, CNP fraud in E-commerce has risen post-pandemic, with $3.75 being the ‘true cost of fraud‘ to US merchants, for every $1 of fraud.
 Account takeover is another common type of online transaction fraud that typically involves identity theft or using personal information obtained via data breaches to gain access to online accounts opened by hacked customers.
 Unfortunately, account takeover has become a growing concern for businesses as more consumers use their mobile phones or other devices as their primary means to shop online.
-E-commerce payment losses have grown at a whopping 14% in 2021 to reach a $20 billion size.
+E-commerce payment losses have grown by a whopping 14% in 2021 to reach a $20 billion size.

 The payments landscape is also fragmented across multiple channels and technologies, making it difficult for businesses to meet the challenges of modern commerce.
 Most merchants still accept only card payments when consumers shop from their mobile devices due to limitations in their payment systems and a lack of support for alternative payment methods such as virtual wallets.
 Even cross-border transactions are slow and expensive, making it a significant pain point.